bopah/NovoZhymes_jobinterview_app/README.md

 - **Dockerization**: Dockerize the application to enable seamless deployment across different environments with minimal dependencies.

+**Using the Dockerized Pokémon Dash App**

+1. Docker: Make sure you have Docker installed on your system

+2. Pull the Docker Image.
+Open a terminal/command prompt and run the following command: docker pull bopah91/my-pokemon-dash-app

+3. Run the Docker container with the following command.
+This will start the Pokémon Dash App within a Docker container: docker run -p 8050:8050 bopah91/my-pokemon-dash-app

+4. Access the Application:
+   Open a web browser.
+In the address bar, copy and paste the url and then press enter: http://localhost:8050

+5. To stop the running container, find its container ID using 'docker ps' and then use the following command: docker stop <container_id>

+**Using the Dockerized Pokémon Dash App to run tests**

+1. In docker desktop app, navigate to 'Containers' tab in top left corner.

+2. Find under 'Image' bopah91/my-pokemon-dash-app and click on it.

+3. Then click run in top left corner, and then click run again.

+4. Then click on terminal and write+enter: pytest test_functions.py

 **Running the Application in a terminal with Virtual Environment**

 1. Open a terminal or command prompt.